Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 “Oh, those are just the crazy expensive places” you’re probably thinking.
 Prices can’t be that crazy in the whole country.”

-No, if you want to live in a depressed are next to mobile homes with confederate flags and cars up on jacks, you can pay a lot less.
+No, if you want to live in a depressed area next to mobile homes with confederate flags and cars up on jacks, you can pay a lot less.
 In general though, in anywhere desirable that’s thriving instead of declining, the prices just keep going up and up.
-In the entire USA, the median house price is now $244,000—basically a quarter million dollars.
+Even in the depressed state of West Virginia, the median house price is now $284,000—more than a quarter million dollars.
+Only a handful of states are below that mark and most are not places you move to for good weather.

-If you’re looking at this in 2022 or later, prices are up again by more than 10%.
 Sure, there are pockets around that are still a relatively good deal: cities like Little Rock, Omaha, or Pittsburg that have some cool things to do.
 In those the ratio of annual salary to starter home isn’t 5X or more, but don’t expect the deals to last.
-And even in those cities, the “good deal” is that you’ll only spend $180,000 on a house instead of three times that elsewhere.
+And even in those cities, the “good deal” is that you’ll only spend $200,000 on a house instead of three times that elsewhere.
 It’s still years of your net income and by the time the mortgage is paid off, three or four times that really.

-What’s driving prices in these premier markets is the same factor that can drive your exit: purchases by foreigners.
-“Foreigners snap up half of London’s princeliest dwellings according to Savills, an estate agent,” said the Economist report.
+What’s driving prices in some of these premier markets is the same factor that can drive your exit: purchases by foreigners.
+“Foreigners snap up half of London’s princeliest dwellings according to Savills, an estate agent,” said one Economist report.
 It’s a similar story in Vancouver with investment from Asia.
-“Housing appears to be more than 40% overvalued in Australia, Britain, and Canada.”
+One report I saw a few years ago said, “Housing appears to be more than 40% overvalued in Australia, Britain, and Canada.”

-Bulgaria house for sale cheapSo what if you do the same, but go downmarket as a foreigner instead?
-If UK prices have got you thinking you could never buy a house in your lifetime, take trip to Bulgaria where you can pick up this house pictured here for €5,720.
+Bulgaria house for sale cheapSo what if you do the same thing, but go downmarket as a foreigner instead?
+If UK prices have got you thinking you could never buy a house in your lifetime, take trip to Bulgaria where you could have picked up this house pictured here two years ago for €5,720.
 That’s not a typo!
 The price is less than you’d pay for a beat-up Fiat.

 It’s also not unusual.
 Check out Bulgaria real estate listings on sites like this and you’ll find 100+ places going for 50K euros or less.
-Right now you can go buy a furnished studio apartment in the nice ski town of Bansko for less than $15,000, or get a two-bedroom place you could live in year-round for under $40,000.
+Right now you can go buy a furnished studio apartment in the nice ski town of Bansko for less than the limit on your Amex card, or get a two-bedroom place you could live in year-round for under $40,000.

-If you’re trying to avoid cold winters, prices aren’t that cheap in Portugal, but there are bargains galore there too.
-Spain is priced higher, but they’re still in a housing crisis hangover so there are plenty of condos and houses priced to sell quickly.
+If you’re trying to avoid cold winters, prices aren’t that cheap in Lisbon and the Algarve in Portugal, but there are bargains galore in that country once you get out of the most popular areas with foreigners.
+Spain is priced higher, but there are plenty of condos and houses priced to sell quickly.
+Some villages in Italy have been selling houses for one euro to those who promise to fix them up and live in them.

 Where to Find Cheap Apartments for Rent Around the World

-There are plenty of cheap apartments for rent in Mexico for 1/3 or less what it costs in the USAIn any of the countries I’ve covered a lot on this blog, you can generally find a cheap apartment that’s less than half what you’re spending in the USA or Canada without looking very hard.
+In any of the countries I’ve covered a lot on this blog, you can generally find a cheap apartment that’s less than half what you’re spending in the USA or Canada without looking very hard.
 I know people where I live in Mexico who have moved here and chopped their monthly rent by 2/3 or more.
-People are still finding sub-$500 furnished apartments in much of interior Mexico.
+People are still finding sub-$600 furnished apartments in much of interior Mexico, even after a recent exchange rate drop in the dollar.

 Many expats living in Thailand who write about their experience are paying less than $500 per month for a nice place and you find the same story throughout Southeast Asia, from Ho Chi Minh City to Kuala Lumpur to Phnom Penh to Bali.
 It’s cheaper still if you decide to live in India or settle down in Nepal.